garyd203/graphql-guide/README.md

 The key distinctive of GraphQL is that it gives the API client fine-grained control over the fields returned from an API call (the data shape).
 This addresses a number of issues around over-requesting, that are present in most other RPC systems.

 ### Disadvantages
-GraphQL is not a mature technology.
+GraphQL is not a mature technology for general-purpose use.
 A number of operational and development considerations are not adequately addressed at the moment (as of late 2019).

 ## Community